fedecalendino/hooked-on-django/readme.md

 #### startup

-This hook will trigger after a django project is running.
+This hook will trigger all indicated methods after django finished its startup.

 `settings.py`